-Admission to the MSc Archaeology programme Archaeological Sciences, with Archaeobotany and Archaeozoology as first focus area, or admission to the RMSc Archaeology with focus area Bioarchaeology;
+Admission to the MSc Archaeology programme Archaeological Science or admission to the RMSc Archaeology programme;

-This is a practical course where you will apply and expand the knowledge and skills you gained in archaeozoology during the 2nd and 3rd years of the Bachelor Archaeology programme.
+This is a practical course where you will apply and expand the knowledge and skills gained in archaeozoology during the Bachelor Archaeology programme.

-This course will complete your training in order to investigate a broad spectrum of faunal remains from archaeological sites and assemblages.
+This course will complete the training at a more specialised level in order to investigate a broad spectrum of faunal remains from archaeological sites and assemblages.

-The practicals and seminars will take place in block 2 with the following structure (almost) every day:
+The practicals and seminars will take place with the following structure (almost) every day:

 2 hours of practicals.